Data Science with Python Certification Traini ...

 The role of Data Science Applications hasn’t evolved overnight.
 Thanks to faster computing and cheaper storage, we can now predict outcomes in minutes, what could take several human hours to process.

 A Data Scientist gets home a whopping $124,000 a year and they owe it to the deficiency of skilled professionals in this field.
-This is the reason why Data Science Certifications are at an all-time high!
+This is the reason why Python for Data Science Certifications are at an all-time high!

 Through this blog, we bring to you, 10 applications that build upon the concepts of Data Science, exploring various domains such as the following: